 Ohio the latest state to legally challenge the business model of Pharmacy Benefit Mangers (PBMs).
-Last month, the state’s attorney general filed a landmark lawsuit alleging that Express Scripts and Prime Therapeutics – two of the country’s largest PBMs – illegally colluded to drive up drug prices for pharmacies and patients.
+Last month, the state’s attorney general alleging that Express Scripts and Prime Therapeutics – two of the country’s largest PBMs – illegally colluded to drive up drug prices for pharmacies and patients.
 This the latest high-profile effort by policymakers and law enforcement agencies at various levels of government to increase scrutiny and curtail the practices of PBMs nationwide.

 According the Ohio Attorney General’s office, the two companies shared pricing and other information to increase their leverage in negotiations with drug manufacturers.
 Under this alleged scheme, the two PBMs restricted coverage for insulin and other treatments by refusing to pay them or favoring competing medications from drugmakers that agreed to pay higher rebates.